PaloAltoNetworks/ReferenceArchitectures/Azure-1FW-3-interfaces-existing-environment-BS/Readme.md

 This template supports two deployment options:
 - manual deployment of VM-Series.
 - automated bootstrapping of VM-Series when used with Panorama and you have already created the bootstrap package and deployed to a filesystem in an Azure Storage Account.
+- automated bootstrapping of VM-Series when used with Panorama where you add Azure custom data for the virtual machine

 This template was created to support the deployment of a 3 interface Palo Alto Networks firewall into an existing Microsoft Azure environment that has the following items already deployed:

-                    - VNET (assumes "AzureRA-VNet" is already created with following subnets):
+                    - VNET (assumes "Transit" is already created with following subnets):
                       - Management (10.110.255.0/24)
                       - Public (10.110.129.0/24)
                       - Private (10.110.0.0/24)